JONATHAN-LEE-01/Portfolio/README.md

   ## **About**

    Hi, I’m Jonathan.
-   <br /> I'm a soon to be graduate with a bachelor's degree in Mathematics and Economics from Western Washington University.
+   <br /> I graduated with a bachelor's degree in Mathematics and Economics from Western Washington University.
 I'm currently expanding my technical support comprehension in Active Directory, Microsoft System Center Configuration Manager (SCCM), and Bomgar remote software.
-My personal interests include analyzing data, developing accessible and inclusive communities, assessing public policy implications, and learning personal finance strategies.
+My personal interests include analyzing data, developing accessible and inclusive communities, assessing public policy implications, and learning finance strategies.
 During my studies, I have acquired technical experience in Excel, Stata, Rstudio, Python, MATLAB, and Tableau.
   <br />
   <br />My knowledge of data analytics includes but is not limited to:
  - Probability and Statistical Inferences: